The following definitions include words relating to bias, diversity, bullying and social justice concepts and are written for elementary-age children.

 Having the same or similar rights and opportunities as others.

 The quality of being fair or just.

-An unjust situation or condition when some people have more rights or better opportunities than other people.
+An unfair situation when some people have more rights or better opportunities than other people.

 A situation in which the rights of a person or a group of people are ignored, disrespected or discriminated against.

 Failure to communicate clearly.